bitmind/zabbix-universal-basic-template/README.md

 ## Limitations
 * **Host-centric**: This dashboard is optimized for single-host analysis.
 For multi-host monitoring, use the default Zabbix pages (Latest Data, Problems, etc.).
-* ** Standard widgets limitations**: The dashboard currently lacks some information (interface availability, proxy status, number of unsupported LLDs, links to unsupported objects, and a complete Inventory view) as these cannot be displayed using standard Zabbix 7.0 widgets.
+* **Standard widgets limitations**: The dashboard currently lacks some information (interface availability, proxy status, number of unsupported LLDs, links to unsupported objects, and a complete Inventory view) as these cannot be displayed using standard Zabbix 7.0 widgets.
 This may be updated in future versions.

-[!CAUTION]
-* **Performance**: The template includes several "Internal type" items to gather host metadata (unsupported items, interfaces, maintenance status): on large installation please evaluate the impact on your Zabbix instance before applying it to thousands of hosts.
+* **Caution**: The template includes several "Internal type" items to gather host metadata (unsupported items, interfaces, maintenance status): on large installation please evaluate the impact on your Zabbix instance before applying it to thousands of hosts.